Hallstein Doctrine: Abolition

 In 1969 Willy Brandt became German Chancellor as head of a social democrat / liberal government.
 The new government maintained the main political goals such as the German reunification in peace and freedom, but it altered the way to achieve these goals.
 Brandt's new Ostpolitik was a policy of negotiating with the German Democratic Republic government in order to improve the situation of Germans in German Democratic Republic and involved supporting visits from one part of Germany to the other.
 As part of this, the Federal Republic de jure recognized the German Democratic Republic as a state organisation of parts of Germany not within the Federal Republic, emphasizing that both German states could not be "foreign" to each other, that their relationships could be only of a special kind.

 The Four Power Agreement on Berlin in 1971 and the signing of the Basic Treaty in 1972 brought an end to the doctrine, in accordance with the new strategy of Ostpolitik.

 Similar situations

-In diplomacy the non-recognition of another state, and the discouraging of third states to do the same, is an old instrument.
-In the first years after the establishing of the communist Soviet Union and People's Republic of China, the United States refused to have diplomatic contact with them.

-Similar exclusive mandate policies (One-China policy) were (and still are) pursued by the People's Republic of China and the Republic of China (on Taiwan), and the situation in Vietnam during the Vietnam War was somewhat similar.
+In diplomacy the non-recognition of another state, and the discouraging of third states to do the same, is a common tactic.
+In the first years after the establishment of the Soviet Union and the People's Republic of China, the United States refused to have diplomatic contact with them.
+Similar exclusive mandate policies (One-China policy) are still pursued by the People's Republic of China and the Republic of China (on Taiwan), and the situation in Vietnam during the Vietnam War was somewhat similar.